 After the drug discovery and development process, designing suitable formulations to safely deliver the optimum dose, while avoiding side effects, has been a constant challenge, especially when drugs are very toxic and have poor solubility and undesirable clearance profiles.
-With recent advances in synthetic technologies, nanoparticles can be custom made from variety of advanced materials to mimic the bioenvironment and can be equipped with various targeting and imaging moieties.
-This book covers advancements in the field of nanoparticle-based drug delivery systems, along with all the aspects needed for a successful and marketable nano-formulation.
+With recent advances in synthetic technologies, nanoparticles can be custom-made from a variety of advanced materials to mimic the bioenvironment and can be equipped with various targeting and imaging moieties for site-specific delivery and real-time imaging.
+Drug Delivery Using Nanomaterials covers advancements in the field of nanoparticle-based drug-delivery systems, along with all the aspects needed for a successful and marketable nanoformulation.

 Table of Contents